About Chip Reese

 |Against Weak Players||7|

-David E. Reese developed a reputation as a rounder at an early age.
+David E. Reese, more known as Chip Reese, developed a reputation as a rounder at an early age.

 Growing up in Dayton, Ohio, he often schooled older kids on his street in poker, pocketing their baseball cards and returning home victorious.
 His card prowess only increased after he contracted rheumatic fever in the early years of elementary school.